-“We resolve to provide a community asset by making our Church and Church Hall buildings accessible and safe places for members of the community to own and use, regardless of their faith position.”
+“We resolve to provide a community asset by making our Church and Church Hall buildings accessible and safe places for members of the community to use, regardless of their faith position.”

 The Church Hall is also available for private functions/ social events.

-policy and adjust it in the light of circumstances and in consultation with regular user groups.
+We will continue to monitor this policy and adjust it in the light of circumstances and in consultation with regular user groups.